Written by Roy Law Group

-We’re going to break down the differences between these two types of disability benefits and what you should do if you’ve been denied for them.
+We’re going to break down the differences between these two types of disability benefits and what you should do if you’ve been denied them.

-Long-term disability (LTD) insurance is a benefit often provided by employers through an employee benefits program or paid for by individuals.
+Long-term disability (LTD) insurance is a benefit often provided by employers through an employee benefits program or is paid for by individuals.